As an Amazon Associate we earn from qualifying purchases.

 We have learnt earlier in the chapter Polynomial, its Terms, Degree and Types, the meaning of polynomials and its various types.
 This chapter is about what are zeros of polynomials, understand the zeros of polynomials graphically and finding the value of zeros of polynomial graphically for a linear polynomial, a cubic polynomial and a biquadratic polynomial.

-Let’s first understand what are zeros of a polynomial.
-We can represent a polynomial on graph with a curve which intersects the axis at specific points.
+We can represent a polynomial on a graph with a curve which intersects the axis at specific points.
 The values of the intersecting points on the x-axis are the values that make the polynomial equal to zero.
 These points on the x-axis which make a polynomial equal to zero are called zeros of a polynomial.

 Below is an example of a polynomial which is drawn as a curve on a graph.